 DAY 3 : AVA-YANDABO

 We travel by coach to the ancient city of Ava, capital of the Burmese Kingdom from 1364 to 1841.
 We explore the ruins by horse cart visiting the beautiful 200 year’s old Bagaya Kyaung teak Monastery, Nanmyin watchtower (27mt. high) and the Me Nu Ok Kyaung monastery.
 Return to the ship and cast off.
 Stop at Yandabo, a picturesque river village specializing in Pot-Making, where the peace treaty of the First Anglo-Burmese war signed on Feb.
 24, 1826.
-Explore the village stopping to some pot-making workshops to learn their unique production technique, the school and the monastery.
+Explore the village stopping to some pot-making workshops to learn their unique production technique and the monastery.

 Continue sailing until late night.
 Moor overnight at midriver

 Disembark at Aye Yar Jetty in Bagan by 09.00 hrs.